Himanta rolls out financial aid scheme to help Assam youths set up business

+Assam Chief Minister Himanta Biswa Sarma has launched a scheme to help youths set up their own ventures

-Guwahati: In a move to fuel growth through self-employment, Assam Chief Minister Himanta Biswa Sarma on Saturday launched a scheme to help youths set up their own ventures.
+Guwahati: In a move to fuel growth through self-employment, Assam Chief Minister Himanta Biswa Sarma has launched a scheme to help youths set up their own ventures.

 At a function here, Sarma rolled out the Chief Minister’s Atmanirbhar Asom Abhijan 2023.
 He also launched a registration portal for the scheme.